Furrah/blog/content/misc/growing_mushrooms.md

 # Harvest

-Three weeks have passed and it's time for harvest.
+Three weeks have passed and it's time for harvest (2nd December).
 All in all I managed to grow 620g of Oyster mushrooms in the first flush.
 The mushrooms should have been harvested a couple of days before but I was working away and wasn't able to monitor their growth.
 Hopefully the second flush gives at least 60% of the first harvest.

 <div class="container">
   <div class="row">